fables-tales/proton/readme.md

         score: numeric value, representing team's score (game points).
         present: boolean, value from the input
         disqualified: boolean, value from the input
-        corner: integer, the corner the team was in
+        zone: integer, the zone the team was in
 ```

 2. A proton compliant program MUST exit with 0 if it succeeds.